 Folly! in the water garden - meet the artist

-For his first solo show in Yorkshire, renowned artist Mat Collishaw has created two striking new installations for ‘folly!’
+For his first solo show in Yorkshire, renowned artist Mat Collishaw created two striking installations for folly!
+2016.

 Mat Collishaw received his BFA from Goldsmiths College, London, in 1989 and began his career exhibiting the acclaimed work Bullet Hole alongside his Goldsmiths contemporaries at the legendary show Freeze in 1988, and at Modern Medicine in 1990, both shows are renowned for the rise to prominence of the YBAs (Young British Artists).

-With a visual language embracing diverse media, Collishaw’s work envelops us in an enchanting world poised between the beautiful and the abject.
-Fascinated by the forbidden, his work is both repelling and yet, utterly romantic, exquisitely beautiful, an expression of Collishaw’s wish to ‘create images that are awe-inspiring’.
+With a visual language embracing diverse media, Collishaw’s work enveloped us in an enchanting world poised between the beautiful and the abject.
+Fascinated by the forbidden, his work was both repelling and yet, utterly romantic, exquisitely beautiful, an expression of Collishaw’s wish to ‘create images that are awe-inspiring’.